Houseplants Perfect for Bedrooms

 Size: 6 inches to 3 feet tall and wide

 Growing conditions: Low to medium light; 60-75 degrees F; evenly moist soil

-Cast-iron plant almost thrives on neglect.
+The cast-iron plant almost thrives on neglect.
 If you want greenery without having to think about it much, this is the plant for you.
 Its long, elegant green leaves are pretty enough for a bedroom but suitable wherever you put it.
 Cast-iron lives up to its name by being tough, drought-tolerant, and tells you, when the leaves droop, that it's finally had enough neglect.
 The manageable size means you can set it on top of a dresser or place on a pedestal for more prominence.

 Name: Aspidistra elatior

-Size: To 2 feet tall and wide
+Size: Up to 2 feet tall and wide

 Growing conditions: Low light; 45-85 degrees F.; keep evenly moist during active growth, barely moist in fall and winter